 - Levels of intent on the part of the visitor – A searcher is looking for something specific, and you can target that intent, while a visitor to a site is looking to consume the site’s content, typically.

 - Threshold for interruption on the part of the visitor – While a searcher is actively looking for an answer to their question or problem, a typical site visitor is generally less likely to be interested in your offering (even if it’s highly relevant).

 - Competitiveness – For these reasons it’s often the case that search traffic is more expensive on a cost-per-click basis, and you’ll want to manage your bids differently for that traffic versus content network traffic.

 - Targeting options – While for searchers keyword targeting can be highly specific and is far and away the most important lever in terms of how you bid for traffic and analyze results, on the display network keywords are less precise (you aren’t bidding based on a specific search, but rather a site or content on a page) and the actual sites you’re targeting (or placements) are at least equally important in both targeting your campaigns and managing your bids.

-For these reasons it’s important in nearly every AdWords account to ignore Google’s “recommendation” here and split out display network and search network campaigns.
+For these reasons it’s important in nearly every Google Ads account to ignore Google’s “recommendation” here and split out display network and search network campaigns.